Vic Michaelis

 Vic Michaelis is an American-Canadian improvisational comedian and actor.
-They (Note: Michaelis uses they/them and she/her pronouns.
-This article uses they/them for consistency.) have appeared on Dropout comedy shows including as the host of Very Important People (2023–present).
+They (Note: Michaelis uses they/them and she/her pronouns and prefers the use of they/them.) have appeared on Dropout comedy shows including as the host of Very Important People (2023–present).

 Early life

-Michaelis was born in New Jersey and raised in Illinois before moving to the unincorporated village of Kleinburg in the city of Vaughan, Ontario, Canada, at age 15.
+Vic Michaelis was born in New Jersey and raised in Illinois before moving to the unincorporated village of Kleinburg in the city of Vaughan, Ontario, Canada, at age 15.
 They lived with their father growing up and are the oldest of five children, with two full siblings, and two step siblings.
-Michaelis attended the University of Toronto Scarborough for two years, before leaving to pursue a short-lived career in fashion and modelling.
+Michaelis attended the University of Toronto Scarborough for two years, before leaving to pursue a brief career in fashion and modelling.

 Career

 Television

 In the 2010s, Michaelis appeared in episodes of Speechless, Bless This Mess, and Motive.

 Michaelis played small roles in CollegeHumor sketches while also performing with the Upright Citizens Brigade in Los Angeles.
 In 2022, they began appearing as a contestant on the Dropout game show Make Some Noise, and later others such as Game Changer, Breaking News, Dirty Laundry, Thousandaires, and Smartypants.
-In 2023, they became the host of the show Very Important People, in which they interview comedians playing improvised characters while wearing elaborate costumes.

 Michaelis played the recurring role of Mildred in the second season of the TV series Upload in 2022.
 The same year they appeared in an episode of Charmed.